sshuqair/hotel-deals/README.md

 I used prime faces to display date fields as calendar and to display error validation messages

+# What I learned

+I have learned how to deal with JSF and how to deal with JSON

 # How it can be enhanced

 - To get results in the same page under the controls while the user type the destination (intelliSense)